affinitydb/doc/strengths.md

 The relational model implies a complex decision process for each table: the selection of a primary key.
 Object databases in general, and mvStore in particular simplify this process by attributing a globally unique surrogate key ([PID](./terminology.md#pin-id-pid)) to every object ([PIN](./terminology.md#pin)).
-This key enables random access to the instance, without the cost of an additional index.
+This key enables random access to the instance, without the cost of an additional index lookup.
 Combined with [references](./terminology.md#pin-reference), it simplifies the modeling of relationships, and the traversal of graphs.
 In the context of super-types and sub-types, the globally unique PID eliminates issues such as contention for the next (shared) unique id across multiple tables, or partially-null primary keys.
 In the context of data warehousing, the PID removes the problem of accounting for each new dimension table in the compound primary key of the fact table.
-More generally, these characteristics reduce significantly the causes of debate around primary (and surrogate) keys encountered in relational modeling.
+More generally, these characteristics reduce significantly the justification for debates around primary (and surrogate) keys encountered with relational systems.

 ##References and easy graph navigation
-By avoiding joins for traversals on specific instances, mvStore provides similar advantages as object and graph databases, in comparison with relational systems. mvStore also allows set operations on references, and [collections](./terminology.md#collection) of [references](./terminology.md#pin-reference), providing the best of both worlds _(note: path indexing is not yet available, but planned for a future release; joins are used in the meantime)_.
+By avoiding joins for traversals on specific instances, mvStore provides similar advantages as object and graph databases, in comparison with relational systems. mvStore also allows set operations on references, and [collections](./terminology.md#collection) of [references](./terminology.md#pin-reference), providing the best of both worlds _(note: path indexing is not yet available, but planned for a future release; when relevant, joins are used in the meantime)_.
 References are simpler to model than foreign keys, and further reduce the burden in terms of selecting keys upfront (and in an immutable way).

 ##Path expressions for compact set navigation
 The following relational queries

         select * from emp e
         where e.deptno in(select d.deptno from dept d
         where e.deptno = d.deptno);

         select * from emp e
         where exists (select d.deptno from dept d where e.deptno = d.deptno);

 Can be written in a more compact form with mvStore, in a model using [references](./terminology.md#pin-reference):

         select * from emp where exists(dept);

 Similarly,

-  select P.upc from Productlist as P where P.upc in
+        select P.upc from Productlist as P
+        where P.upc in
           ((select W.upc from Warehouse as W where W.upc = P.upc),
           (select T.upc from TruckCenter as T where T.upc = P.upc),
           (select G.upc from Garbage as G where G.upc = P.upc)) and P.makerid in
           (select M.id from Maker as M where M.country = 'Belgium');

 becomes:

         select upc from Inventory where maker.country = 'Belgium';

+The difference is even more striking when arbitrarily deep recursion is involved.
+Just imagine how to translate the following statement with traditional SQL:

+        SELECT * FROM qn1:orgid(3).qn2:friendof[CONTAINS(qn2:occupation, 'ist')]{5}.qn2:friendof[BEGINS(qn2:lastname, 'M')];

 ##Ordered collections to retain sequential information
-When normalizing a relational model, there is sometimes a risk of missing or losing sequential information (such as the order of repeating column groups, that could have implicitly represented the sequence according to which drugs should be administered, for example). mvStore's [collections](./terminology.md#collection) allow to easily model this information, without falling back on weaker representations such as repeating column groups or sequence columns.
+When normalizing a relational model, there is sometimes a risk of missing or losing sequential information (e.g. the order of repeating column groups, that could have implicitly represented a sequence). mvStore's [collections](./terminology.md#collection) allow to easily model this information, without any need to fall back on weaker representations such as repeating column groups or sequence columns.

-##More with less (entities)
+##Simpler modeling with less entities
 In many cases, mvStore reduces the number of entities or columns required to model data.
 For example, [references](./terminology.md#pin-reference) simplify the representation of many-to-many relationships.
 [Collections](./terminology.md#collection) can spare additional tables,